 Go Language.
 This project will be implemented in Go, a programming language most of you have not used before.
 As such, part of this project will be spent learning how to use Go.
 Why?
 As you saw in Project 1, C and C++ are riddled with memory safety pitfalls, especially when it comes to writing network code.
 It's practically impossible to write perfectly secure C/C++ code-even experienced programmers make errors.
-For example, just this week, Qualys uncovered 21 exploits in Exim, a popular open source mail server.
+For example, here are some vulnerabilities in Exim, a popular open source mail server uncovered by Qualys.